-Beyond the metaphorical use of healthy society as a normative goal of Peace Research (PR), there is little engagement in contemporary PR with questions of global health.
-Simultaneously, critical feminist approaches to the intersections of different forms of violence and health are rare in Global Health (GH) literature.
-Bringing together feminist PR and GH scholarships, this edited book aims to enrich both scholarly traditions.
-On the one hand, the book provides perspectives from PR that help us to understand better and analyse different forms of violence in the gendered realm of global health.
-On the other hand, the variety of empirical cases analysed in the chapters widens the horizons of PR, in its understanding of what it means to study violence, peace, and justice in everyday lives.
+Beyond the metaphorical use of healthy society as a normative goal of Peace Research, there is little engagement in contemporary Peace Research with questions of global health.
+Simultaneously, critical feminist approaches to the intersections of different forms of violence and health are rare in Global Health literature.
+Bringing together feminist Peace Research and Global Health scholarships, this edited book aims to enrich both scholarly traditions.
+On the one hand, the book provides perspectives from feminist Peace Research that help us to understand and analyse different forms of violence in the gendered realm of global health.
+On the other hand, the variety of empirical cases analysed in the chapters widens the horizons of Peace Research, in its understanding of what it means to study violence, peace, and justice in everyday lives.

-The themes dealt in the chapters of the book vary from questions of reproductive health, to non-communicable (e.g. breast cancer) and communicable diseases (HIV/AIDS, malaria), mental health, the relationship between religious beliefs and health, domestic violence, sex trafficking, and ageing and dementia.
+The themes dealt in the chapters of the book vary from questions of reproductive health, to non-communicable (e.g. breast cancer) and communicable diseases (e.g. HIV/AIDS), war-time sexual violence, mental health, therapeutic justice, domestic violence, and ageing and dementia.

 This text will help students and researchers alike navigate Global Health through a feminist lens.

-1. Catia C. Confortini & Tiina Vaittinen.
+1. Catia C. Confortini and Tiina Vaittinen.
 Introduction: Analysing Violences in Gendered Global Health

 PART I: REVISITING STRUCTURAL VIOLENCE

 2. Maria Tanyag: Replenishing Bodies and the Political Economy of SRHR in Crises and Emergencies

 3. Néstor Nuño Martínez.
 Rethinking Global Health Priorities from the Margins: Health Access and Medical Care Claims among Indonesia’s Waria